You flip a switch and turn on the lights. Pretty simple, right?

 - 150 different LED lights emit wavelengths including red light for increased blood flow and collagen boost and other colors to offer additional calming, tightening, and tissue benefits.

-- 60-day money back guarantee and 2-year warranty on the product.
+- 60-day money-back guarantee and 2-year warranty on the product.

 Dermashine recommends using the product for 15-30 minutes once a day to quickly and naturally treat many blemishes like scarring, lumpy uneven skin, fine lines, wrinkles, discoloration, large pores, inflammation, redness, dryness, oiliness, and more.

 Almost 300 reviewers have given the mask an average rating of 4.1 out of 5 stars.
 Phylicia said, “When I found Dermashine, I was cautious in reading the reviews as at the end of the day everyone’s skin is different.
-Having suffered with acne in my teens, I still have scars on my cheeks that I am trying to get rid of.
+Having suffered from acne in my teens, I still have scars on my cheeks that I am trying to get rid of.
 Once I received the Dermashine, I was blown away.
 I used the blue LED light for 20 minutes then the red LED light for 20 minutes and I honestly saw a difference immediately.
 My skin looked and felt tighter.”

 Some reviewers commented that the mask felt heavy, but this doesn’t interfere with effectiveness, and even just 5-10 minutes can make a big difference.
 This makes it easy to recommend the Dermashine LED face mask, you can read more reviews or order the product on Amazon.